CHE-11/endpointer/README.md

 If you don't have vsce install already, run ```npm install -g vsce``` to install it.
 Then run ```vsce package``` to create a .vsix file.
 You can then install this file in VS Code by running the command ```Extensions: Install from VSIX...``` in the command palette or right clicking on the file in vscode and selecting ```Install Extension VSIX```.

 ## Limitations
+Right now, the tree view listing the endpoints doesn't work well.
+I will work on it in the future, but I don't have a great need for it and I really don't have much time at the moment.

 ## Acknowlegements